-LifterLMS is a well-known learning management system with a lot to recommend it.
+LifterLMS is a well-known learning management system with a lot of reasons to recommend it.
 It is one of the more well-known LMS and is used by several eLearning websites

-LifterLMS uses a smart drag-and-drop course builder to help build courses.
-This takes a lot of the work out of putting the courses together and managing them.
+LifterLMS uses a smart drag-and-drop course builder to help build courses, making it a lot easier put the courses together and manage them.
 You can build multi-tier courses, add quizzes, and assessments, and generally make courses as interesting as you can.

-You can add modules, lessons, multimedia sections, online course prerequisites and build courses up to degree level if you like.
-All from this plugin.
+You can add modules, lessons, multimedia sections, and online course prerequisites, building the courses up to degree level if you wish.

-LifterLMS also includes content drip tools, gamification elements, badges, certificated, marketing tools and more.
-Extra plugins can add more features such as affiliate marketing, eCommerce elements, email marketing, and other functions.
+LifterLMS also has content drip tools, gamification elements, badges, certificates, marketing tools, and more.
+Extra plugins add more features like affiliate marketing, eCommerce elements, and email marketing.

-Pricing starts at $299 per year for a full LMS bundle.
+Pricing starts at $180/year for a full LMS bundle.
 Additional add-ons are individually sold for $99.
-In addition, a $1, 30-day free trial is provided, so you can test Lifter LMS before paying full price.
+In addition, a $1, 30-day free trial is provided, so you can test Lifter LMS before paying the full price.

 There are a few notable features that separate LifterLMS from the rest.
 For instance, LifterLMS includes a graphics pack with backgrounds and other design elements.
 You can also collect customer testimonials to help you sell the courses in the future.
 Another reason the Lifter LMS plugin appeals to beginners is because of its integrations with Divi and Beaver Builder.
 These drag-and-drop editors deliver a more visual design experience.

 - Direct WooCommerce integration for selling your courses individually or as bundles.

 - Drag-and-drop course-building tools and integrations offer course builders an easy design experience.